-- If a prescription for a narcotic pain medication is provided, this is to be used for breakthrough pain as a last resort these medications often have uncomfortable side effects and are very addictive. - Most narcotic pain medication has acetaminophen.
-If you take a dose, treat it like your dose of acetaminophen. - Never consume alcohol or marijuana while taking narcotic pain medication. - Narcotic pain medication (tramadol, codeine, hydrocodone, oxycodone, etc.) is addictive, nauseating, constipating, and may be deadly if taken incorrectly.
-Limit your doses and switch to over the counter as soon as you can. - Refills for prescription pain medications will be considered on a case-by-case basis and will only be filled during business hours.
+- If a prescription for a narcotic pain medication is provided, this is to be used for breakthrough pain as a last resort - these medications often have uncomfortable side effects and are very addictive. - Narcotic pain medication (tramadol, codeine, hydrocodone, oxycodone, etc.) are addictive, nauseating, and constipating.
+If taken incorrectly, they can be deadly.
+Follow instructions on the bottle, and call if you are concerned. - Most narcotic pain medication has acetaminophen.
+If you take a dose, treat it like your dose of acetaminophen. - Never consume alcohol or marijuana with narcotic pain medication.
+It can be deadly. - Refills for prescription pain medications will be considered on a case-by-case basis and will only be filled during business hours.
 They will not be considered over the weekend.
 Please plan accordingly.
-Office hours are Mon - Fri 8:00 AM to 4:00 PM and Friday 7:00 AM to 12:00 PM.
+Office hours are Mon Fri 8:00 AM to 4:00 PM and Friday 7:00 AM to 12:00 PM.